 What to bring

 Sturdy walking boots are essential as the walk will involve rough terrain and steep ascents and descents.
 Wear thick socks to prevent blisters.
 Otherwise, just bring and wear clothing appropriate to the weather.
 Jeans should be avoided, though, because they become heavy, cold and chafing if wet.

 Food & drink

 Please bring a packed lunch and lots to drink.
-Time permitting, we could have a late break/lunch at Leith Hill Tower at about 12.30 and another break at Holmbury Hill at about 15.00.
+Time permitting, we will have a late morning break at Leith Hill Tower and its café at about 12.00 and a lunch break at Holmbury Hill at 13.30.